Please send enquiries to:

 Consulting children with SEND about their education

-Children with SEND are representatives of the school council.
+Pupils with SEND are representatives of the whole school council.

-Parents who have a Personal Learning Plan (PLP) are invited to contribute to this plan.
+Parents are invited to contribute to all plans.

 Complaints from parents of pupils with SEND about provision made at the schools to the governing body